-|Application||6-aminopenicillanic acid can be used as a a starting material to synthesize penicillin antibiotics.
+|Application||6-Aminopenicillanic Acid can be used as a a starting material to synthesize penicillin antibiotics.
 The compound reacts with higher amino acid Schiff bases to form the corresponding β-lactam derivatives.|

 |Mechanism of Action||6-Aminopenicillanic Acid interferes with the synthesis of bacterial cell walls of Gram-positive bacteria.|

 |Eukaryotic Cell Culture Applications||The coating of (+)-6-Aminopenicillanic Acid on silver nanoparticles (6APA-AgNPs), can impart an ability to detect chromium (IV) in human erythrocytes.|

-|Impurity Profile||Penicillin G K: Not more than 0.1%
+|Impurity Profile||Penicillin G K: ≤ 0.1%

-Phenylacetic Acid: Not more than 0.1%
+Phenylacetic Acid: ≤ 0.1%

-|Absorbance||425nm - Less than 0.025; Transmittance: 500nm - Not less than 90.0%|
+|Absorbance||425nm - <0.025; 500nm - ≥ 90.0%|

-Batchelor FR, Doyle FP, Nayler JH and Rolinson GN (1959) Synthesisi of penicillin: 6-Amnopenicillanic acid in penicillin fermentations.
+Batchelor FR, Doyle FP, Nayler JH and Rolinson GN (1959) Synthesis of penicillin: 6-Amnopenicillanic Acid in penicillin fermentations.
 Nature 183(4656):257-258